-- The atlas is a result of the automatic post processing, which will creates a collection of plots presented as a web tree.
+- The atlas is a result of the post processing, which will creates a collection of plots presented as a web tree.
 Each plot is available as image and pdf file.
 The plots are made with the software ferret and the FAST and ATLAS libraries.
-More information on ferret and on those libraries can be found here http://wiki.ipsl.jussieu.fr/IGCMG/Outils/ferret/Atlas - By default, automatic atlas are disabled.
-To activate automatic atlas, you have to specify config_Post_AtlasIPSL=TRUE in Post part of config.card - Here is an example of atlas for the coupled IPSLCM5A available on esgf/thredds: ATM - There are at least 8 directories with Atlas for the coupled model.
+More information on ferret and on those libraries can be found here http://wiki.ipsl.jussieu.fr/IGCMG/Outils/ferret/Atlas - Here is an example of atlas for the coupled IPSLCM5A available on esgf/thredds: ■ATM - There are at least 8 directories with Atlas for the coupled model.
 They are based on atlas_composante.cfg files.
-You can look at them on the file servers in the IGCM_OUT/IPSLCM5A/DEVT/pdControl/MyExp/ATLAS directories. - The script libraries fast/atlas are installed in shared directories on every machine. - Note that it is also possible to generate CLIMAF atlas: you have to launch it on your own.
-See ■documentation
+You can look at them on the file servers in the IGCM_OUT/IPSLCM5A/DEVT/pdControl/MyExp/ATLAS directories. - The script libraries fast/atlas are installed in shared directories on every machine.